jamesej/lyniconanc/README.md

 There is an MVC 5 version [here](https://github.com/jamesej/lynicon).
 The project site is [here](http://www.lynicon.com), and this project builds a NuGet package whose page on Nuget is [here](https://www.nuget.org/packages/LyniconANC).
 Documentation on Confluence is [here](https://lynicon.atlassian.net/wiki/display/DOC/ASP.Net+Core+Version).
-We welcome feedback to info@lynicon.com, and you can sign up for news and the Slack support channel on [this page](http://www.lynicon.com/get-lynicon).
+We welcome feedback to info@lynicon.com.

 We have now released a module package supplying the major features needed for a larger-scale CMS including caching, search, publishing,